ruvents-legacy/paginator/README.md

 ## Description

-This library provides a convenient way to paginate any data structures.
+This library provides a convenient way to paginate any data structure.

 Some definitions:
 - A `section` is a set of pages, rendered together.